What is the age requirement to enter kindergarten?

 State law requires completion of a developmental screening (i.e., Early Childhood Screening) prior to entry into kindergarten.
+The screening can be done as soon as your child is age 3.
 For more information, please visit the Early Childhood Screening page.

 What if my child is not attending Lakeville Area Schools kindergarten in the fall?

 It is very helpful to the district’s future planning if we know of your decision to not enroll your child.
 Please let your school or the Student Information Services Department (952-232-2025) know if you are not planning to enroll your child in the fall.
 If you wish to enroll in Lakeville Area Schools at a later time, you may find information on the Enrollment page.

 When will I find out who my child’s teacher will be?

 Because of staffing and enrollment changes made throughout the summer, class lists are not finalized until early to mid-August.
 Specific teacher assignments are shared with families at that time.